robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 This is particularly important if you are developing apps, games or enterprise software that requires a lot of horsepower or complex virtual lab setups.

+### Pad

+You need a touch device.
+It seems optional but even all you use it for is as a reader it is worth it.
+This is the primary reason I list it.
+You should be constantly reading and keeping up on new stuff and being stuck in front of a Desktop or even a laptop can be just annoying enough to keep you from reading.
+This is particularly powerful when combined with Kindle and InstaPaper (which I discuss later).

+Here are some more reasons:

+* Enables point-of-sale credit card transactions with clients
+* Makes presentations easier
+* Portable enough to take with you to read
+* Use it to plug your music or video into TV while you code on laptop
+* You'll likely be developing for it

+Get the one you will be developing for the most, if that is your thing.
+Since Kindle runs on everything I would suggest an iPad or Android.

+### Browser: Chrome

+There is no more better graphic web browser than Chrome.
+Webkit and the JavaScript V8 are the dominate web components.
+Everything is benchmarked against them.
+Chrome's developer console and other tools also make it far superiour even to Firefox.

+On the practical side, Chrome wonderfully organizes and psychronizes your bookmarks, search items and more.
+Your customizations are instantly anywhere you find [Chrome][].

 ### Virtual Machine: VMware